 -

 Use Real-World Examples: Connect the concept of slope to real-world examples.
 Think about the steepness of a hill, the pitch of a roof, or the rate at which a car accelerates.
 These examples can help you understand the practical implications of slope and make it more relatable.
-For instance, consider a ski slope with a steepness grade described as a percentage, which is directly related to the slope (rise over run).
+Here's a good example: consider a ski slope with a steepness grade described as a percentage, which is directly related to the slope (rise over run).

 -